 UK has the highest mesothelioma death rate for Teachers

-Latest facts and figures show the effects of asbestos in schools have reached an even higher death rate.
+Latest facts and figures show the effects of asbestos in schools have reached an even higher death rate with teachers dying from mesothelioma.

 Asbestos is a naturally occurring, fibrous silicate mineral which was used in a variety of products for hundreds of years such as building materials.
 Inhaling asbestos fibres aggravates lung tissues, which cause them to scar and develop illnesses such as mesothelioma, a cancer of the lung.